routine needed to run the notebook on Google Colab

 for upsampling and the grid

-on where to upsample.
-Let's now build the autoencoder!
-We set the hidden dimension in the hidden_dimension
+on which to perform the upsampling.
+Now, let's go ahead and build the autoencoder!
+We'll define the hidden dimension with the hidden_dimension

-variable.
-We apply the sigmoid on the output since the field value is between $[0, 1]$.
+variable, and apply the sigmoid function on the output since the field values are constrained within the range $[0, 1]$.

 class Autoencoder(torch.nn.Module):